philipwking/winrate.gg/README.md

 # Winrate.gg

-A tool for analyzing your Leage of Legends performance using RIOT api data.
+A tool for analyzing your League of Legends performance using RIOT api data.

 ## Deployments